Allisonwonderlax13/https-github.com-obsproject-obs-studio./AMF-HW-Encoder-Options-And-Information.md

 As a baseline the encoder uses the defaults of AMF (see [AMF docs](https://github.com/GPUOpen-LibrariesAndSDKs/AMF/blob/master/amf/doc/AMF_Video_Encode_API.pdf)).

-In addition, OBS makse the following adjustments to the defaults:
+In addition, OBS makes the following adjustments to the defaults:

 ## H264
 Option | Value |
 -- | -- |
 VBAQ | True